Norse Mythology (book): Yggdrasil and the nine worlds

-The world tree Yggdrasil is introduced, which binds together the various worlds of the Norse cosmology, including Asgard, Vanaheim and Jotunheim, the realms of, respectively the gods Aesir, the gods Vanir and the giants Jötunn.
+The world tree Yggdrasil is introduced, which binds together the various worlds of the Norse cosmology, including Ásgarð, Vanaheim and Jötunheimr, the realms of, the Æsir gods, the Vanir gods and the jötnar respectively.

 Mimir's head and Odin's eye

 Odin sacrifices his eye in order to be able to drink from the well of Wisdom of his uncle Mimir.
-As a consequence of the Aesir–Vanir War, Mimir is sent to the Vanir, who eventually kill him and send his head back to Odin.
+As a consequence of the Æsir–Vanir War, Mimir is sent to the Vanir, who eventually kill him and send his head back to Odin.

 The treasures of the gods

 Loki cuts the hair of Sif (Thor's wife).
-In order to make up for the damage, he makes a wager between two groups of dwarf smiths, the Sons of Ivaldi and the brothers Brokkr and Eitri, who create many other treasure for the gods, including Mjolnir (Thor's hammer).
+In order to make up for the damage, he makes a wager between two groups of dwarf smiths, the Sons of Ivaldi and the brothers Brokkr and Eitri, who create many other treasure for the gods, including Mjölnir (Thor's hammer).